-NVC for Therapists Consultation Group
+NVC Empathy-Based Consultation Group

 Want support with integrating principles and skills from Nonviolent Communication into your therapeutic work?

 This facilitated consultation group is for therapists and counselors who have had at least an introduction to Nonviolent Communication (the work of Marshall Rosenberg) and who want support in integrating the principles and skills of NVC into their therapeutic work.
+If you've been to one of my workshops, an NVC workshop elsewhere, or have simply read the book or watched some videos, that is plenty of experience; this is a beginner-friendly group.

 We gather together once a month to use the compassionate lens of NVC to nurture our therapeutic work.
-In addition to check-ins and empathy-based consultation*, topics we will explore include:
+In addition to check-ins and empathy-based consultation*, topics we explore include:

 - The connection between feelings and needs